AnaBennett11/gitConflicts/README.md

-Why is this so hard?
+Why is this so easy?